-With respect, and in the spirit of reconciliation and truth, we honour and acknowledge that where we are, here in Alberta, are Treaties 4, 6, 7 & 8 – as well as many unsigned treaties – are the traditional and ancestral territory of many diverse Indigenous peoples, namely: the Blackfoot Confederacy – Kainai, Piikani, and Siksika – the Cree, Dene, Saulteaux, Nakota Sioux, Stoney-Nakoda, the Tsuu T’ina Nation and the Métis People of Alberta.
-We acknowledge the many First Nations, Métis and Inuit peoples who have lived in and cared for these lands for generations and the many others whose histories, languages, and cultures continue to influence our vibrant community.
+We acknowledge and give thanks to the many First Nations, Métis Nations and Inuit peoples who have lived on and cared for these lands for generations and the many others whose histories, languages, and cultures continue to influence our vibrant community.
 We are dedicated to ensuring the spirit of all Treaties are honoured and respected.
 We make this acknowledgement as an act of reconciliation and gratitude to those whose territory we reside on or are visiting.

-The College Stands Against Racism and For Equity, Diversity and Inclusion.
+CAP Stands Against Racism and Stands for Equity, Diversity and Inclusion

 The profession of psychology and CAP stands against racism and discrimination in all forms.
 CAP is committed to supporting equity, diversity and inclusion in all regulatory processes and actions.
 CAP is working with the Psychologists’ Association of Alberta and our joint TRC Task Force to develop educational materials to support the profession in equity, diversity, inclusion and to eradicate racism.
 Read more..